Coal gas: Conversion to natural gas

 The slow decline of the town gas industry in the UK was driven by the discovery of natural gas by the drilling rig Sea Gem, on 17 September 1965, some forty miles off Grimsby, over 8000 ft below the seabed.
 Subsequently, the North Sea was found to have many substantial gas fields on both sides of the median line defining which nations should have rights over the reserves.

 In a pilot scheme customers on Canvey Island were converted from town gas to natural gas supplied from the LNG plant on Canvey.

 The Fuel Policy White Paper of 1967 (Cmd.
 3438) pointed the industry in the direction of building up the use of natural gas speedily to 'enable the country to benefit as soon as possible from the advantages of this new indigenous energy source'.
-As a result, there was a 'rush to gas' for use in peak load electricity generation and in low grade uses in industry.
+As a result, there was a 'rush to gas' for use in peak load electricity generation and in low-grade uses in industry.

 The growth in availability of natural gas is shown in the graph below.
-Until 1968 this was from supplies of LNG from Algeria, until North Sea gas was available from 1968.
+Until 1968 this was from supplies of LNG from Algeria; from 1968, North Sea gas was available from 1968.